evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The built-in navigation system uses detailed maps and offers advanced route planning, allowing you to define the target charge level at your destination or during charging stops.
 The system provides real-time traffic information ensuring an efficient and stress-free journey.

-### App Store
+### Preinstalled Apps

-The infotainment system includes an App Store where you can download third-party apps to run natively on the car's screen without needing a connected phone.
-Available apps vary by market but include popular options such as:
+While the infotainment system does not include an app store, it comes with a selection of preinstalled third-party apps that run natively on the car's screen, independent of a connected phone.
+The available apps vary by market but include popular options such as:

 - **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
-- Tidal
-- NRK
+- **Tidal**

 ### Sound System